Gerriko/pico2w-ble-6dof-sensor/README.md

 ## Acknowledgements

 *   Raspberry Pi (Trading) Ltd. for the original `temp_sensor` example.
-*   Google Code Assist for assistance in generating parts of the LSM303 sensor integration.
+*   Google Code Assist for assistance in generating parts of the LSM303 sensor integration, formulating the orientation data, and in modifying the code for BLE event handling.

 ---